The information below relates to information about cervical health. To contact ACCF directly for other matters, please contact us.

 The cervical health information line is a confidential service staffed by registered nurses and midwives that can answer any questions about cervical screening, including:

-– What types of Pap tests are there?
+– What types of Cervical Screening Tests are there?

 – Cervical screening results and what they mean